Neil-McNaughton-Lab/fMRI-StopSignalTask/doc/wiki.md

 sound function `TestSound()` is called (see Chapter 2 Section 2).

-The delay before the stop sound is played following the arrow stimuli's onset is called from the participant's SSD staircases.
+The delay before the stop sound is played following the arrow stimuli's onset is called from the participant's stop signal delay (SSD) staircases.
 These are initally generated in 'Rest_Period' -> "block_prep" -> ‘”Begin Routine”’ under `## Average the subject's last 16 RT's and calculate starting SSDs` and actively managed in 'stop_feedback' -> "checkKeypress_stop" -> ‘”Begin Routine”’ (see 5] - section 1.4).

 ##### 'stop_stim' -> "stop_sound":
 The properties menu for the "stop_sound" sound object houses the duration